 Place the meat in the smoker with the brisket point facing the heat source.
 Allow the brisket to smoke for about 3-4 hours undisturbed.

-Get ready to spritz with liquid after the first 3-4 hours.
 Doing so will keep the edges moist and also help develop bark.
-Spritz every 45-60 minutes until it’s time to wrap.
+Get ready to spritz with a spray bottle after the first 3-4 hours.
+Spritz the edges lightly every 45-60 minutes until it’s time to wrap.

 The most typical recipe is to simply use apple cider vinegar, or a mix of it with some water.